slinkp/inheritance_talk/slides.rst

 * Poor Separation of Concerns

-Let's see these by example.
+Let's explain these by example.

 ----

 Contrived Example:
 ------------------

+I just want a freakin' shark with lasers.

 .. code:: python